 - Diderik Evers, Ruben van den Broeke

-- Music production, editing and mix
+- Music production, edition and mix

 - Holger Schlegel